miklevin/MikeLev.in/_posts/2022-11-27-microsoft-added-linux-graphics-and-systemd-to-wsl-for-windows-10.md

 ---
 date: 2022-11-27
 title: Microsoft Added Linux Graphics and Systemd to WSL for Windows 10
-permalink: /blog/microsoft-added-linux-graphics-and-systemd-to-wsl-for-windows-10/
 headline: Exploring the Aftermath of Installing Linux Graphics and Systemd on Windows 10
 description: I recently installed Linux graphics and Systemd on Windows 10, and now I'm exploring the aftermath.
 I'm researching how to make the vGPU accessible and usable, mapping locations and environment variables, and setting up the WAYLAND_DISPLAY and XDG_RUNTIME_DIR.
 I'm looking into lxdwin script, Levinux/Getonux projects, and lxc config set to configure the jupyter environment.
 Join me as I explore the aftermath of this installation!
 keywords: Microsoft, Linux, Graphics, Systemd, WSL, Windows 10, vGPU, Environment Variables, WAYLAND_DISPLAY, XDG_RUNTIME_DIR, lxdwin script, Levinux, Getonux, lxc config set, GitHub, Container, Map, Jupyter Environment, PULSE_SERVER
-categories: levinux, systemd, windows 10, github, linux, container, wsl, microsoft
+categories: microsoft, windows 10, linux, wsl, graphics, levinux, systemd, container, github
+permalink: /blog/microsoft-added-linux-graphics-and-systemd-to-wsl-for-windows-10/
 layout: post
 ---

 Okay...
 Microsoft pulled a fast one... but in a good way and I now have to figure out the aftermath.
 Fix lxdwin script.
 I need a better name for the